Charm Physics at the Super $\tau$-Charm Factory: Charmed meson

 \subsection{$D^+_{(s)}$ leptonic decays}

-Direct determination of the CKM matrix elements $|V_{cd}|$ and $|V_{cs}|$ is one of the most important targets in charm physics.
-These two quark flavor mixing quantities not only govern the rates of leptonic $D^+$ and $D^+_s$ decays, but also play a crucial role in testing the unitarity of the CKM matrix.
-Precise measurement of $|V_{cd}|$ and $|V_{cs}|$ is a priority of the STCF experiment.
+The direct determination of the CKM matrix elements, $ |V_{cd}| $ and$ |V_{cs}| $, is one of the most important objectives in charm physics.
+These parameters dictate the rates of leptonic $D^+$ and $D^+_s $ decays and are pivotal for testing the unitarity of the CKM matrix.
+The precise measurement of these quantities is a key focus of the STCF project.